The oldest public wildflower garden in the United States

 Blue Cohosh is a native erect perennial forb growing from one to over two feet high on smooth mostly cylindrical stems, unbranched below the inflorescence.

 The leaves differ between plants that flower and those that do not.
 Non-flowering plants produce a single compound leaf at the top of the stem.
 Flowering plants produce a second leaf from the middle of the stem that is usually somewhat larger than the first leaf which, in a flowering plant, is located directly under the inflorescence.
 The leaves have from 3 to 4 (3 usually) 3-part sections, each section then divided into 3 sub-sections which are in turn divided into 3 egg shaped leaflets that when mature have several prominent lobes at the top - usually 3 but up to 5.
 [Thus 9 leaflets per section and 27 leaflets per leaf.]
 The leaf rising from the stem top is the reason for the genus name.
 At first they are a smoky-green then turning to a light to medium bluish-green; they are without hair and have pinnate to palmate venation.
-Leaves are easily detached from the stem so use care in the home garden or you will have an upright stick.
+Leaves are easily detached from the stem so use care in the home garden or you will have nothing but an upright stick.

 The inflorescence is a branched terminal cluster, called a cyme, at the top of the stem and above the main leaf, containing 5 to 70 flowers, but usually less than 30.